tactacboomboom/De-l-Intention-a-l-Execution/findings.md

 - The combination of task_plan.md + progress.md + findings.md is sufficient
   to restore execution context after an interruption.
 - The 5-question reboot table provides a fast mental rehydration of the sprint state.
+- An external reader can reconstruct the full execution chain (φ → κ → ε) using only README.md, ARCHITECTURE.md, and the example file.

 # 🛠 Décisions Techniques